mrpappas/lab-rat/Launch/Orbits.md

 **Geosynchronous Orbit (GSO)**
 **Altitude**: ~35,786 km above Earth's equator.
 **Characteristics**: Satellites in GSO have an orbital period that matches Earth's rotation (24 hours).
-Unlike [[🌍 Orbits#GEO|GEO]], these orbits are inclined or elliptical, so the satellite appears to move in a figure-eight (analemma) relative to the ground.
+Unlike [[Orbits#GEO|GEO]], these orbits are inclined or elliptical, so the satellite appears to move in a figure-eight (analemma) relative to the ground.
 **Examples**:
   - **Inmarsat-3 F1** – Communication satellite for global coverage.
   - **GOES (Geostationary Operational Environmental Satellites)** – Weather monitoring satellites.